Lint for Dart/Flutter

 lint as dependency to your

-analysis_options.yaml file in the root of your project and import the
+analysis_options.yaml file in the root of your project with the following content:

 Google publicly shares their internal rules as